DEFRA/defra-map/docs/api.md

 ### `target` (**string**)

-The `id` of the html element on the page that will contain the map container only.
+The `id` of the html element on the page that will contain map container.
 Used if you need to render the map container in a custom target.
 By default the map container is rendered in a new element imediately after the default target.
+The open map button (when behaviour is set to buttonFirst or hybrid) will always be redered in the default target.

 ```js
 // Example: Use a custom target for the map container